Authentic Mariachi Music — Mariachi Luz De Luna and the Mariachi Institute of Tucson 520-906-6023

 Mariachi Luz de Luna continues to contribute to the local mariachi movement by teaching in the area high schools, the Tucson International Mariachi Conference and can be seen every 2nd & 4th Sunday for Brunch at Bother John's Beer, Bourbon & BBQ at 1801 N. Stone Ave from 12pm-2pm, in Tucson.

 2016 was highlighted by a performance at the iconic Whistle Stop in Tucson, Az. with world-class musicians, The Ronstadt Generations and Kate Becker and the All Star Band at Kate's CD release celebration.

-2017 promises to be another fun filled year for Mariachi Luz de Luna.
+2017 was another fun filled year for Mariachi Luz de Luna.